1. Bible: Saturday Gospel – John 6:14-27

 with the cross as a leader and a guide

-You can read all four poems here
+You can read all four poems here.

-you can read the four poems in English and Greek here
+If you are familiar with Greek, you can read the four poems in English and Greek here.

-click here to read Meester’s article “Ascending the Ladder: Editio Princeps of Four Poems on the Ladder of John Klimakos (Bodleian Baroccianus 141)
+And if you want to dig deeper, you can click here to read Meester’s article “Ascending the Ladder: Editio Princeps of Four Poems on the Ladder of John Klimakos (Bodleian Baroccianus 141).

 6. Essays et al: “Natural Revelation” by Fr Dumitru Staniloae